Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 Each level adds:

 * +1d6 to Hit Points (with a minimum of 3).
 Mercenaries also get additional HP equal to their STR bonus.
 * +2 points to spend on skills.
 When upgrading skills, you cannot add more points to a skill if it is higher than or equal to your character's level + 5.
+Skills cannot be raised above 15.
 * If your character's level divides by three (e.g. level 3, 6, 9, etc.) you gain one point to spend on stats.
 * New program slots and power levels are unlocked at levels 2, 4, 6, 8, etc.